AP classes are an excellent way for advanced students to challenge themselves.

 There may be prerequisite classes before your student can choose an AP class.

-For instance, they may need to take an introductory chemistry class before you can enroll in AP Chemistry.
+For instance, they may need to take an introductory chemistry class before they can enroll in AP Chemistry.

 If your student wants to get AP credit but your school doesn’t offer the class, or your student is homeschooled, all you need to do is make sure they register for the AP Exam.

-From there, they will need to study and prepare for the exam themselves, without a class.
+From there, they will need to study and prepare for the exam without a class.

-The good news is that there are online AP classes that your student can take advantage of to help them prepare
+The good news is that there are online AP classes that your student can take advantage of to help prepare.

 How Do You Register for an AP Exam?

-Your student can take as many AP exams each year as they would like, but keep in mind that you have to pay for the registration each time.
+Your student can take as many AP exams each year as they would like, but remember that you have to pay for the registration each time.

 If they aren’t able to prepare well for multiple exams a year, it would be better to spread them out.